arp242/arp242.net/_posts/2016-10-26-i-dont-like-git-but-im-going-to-migrate-my-projects-to-it.markdown

 2. GitHub
 3. Linus Torvalds wrote it.

-GitHub had to compete against SourceForge.
+GitHub had to compete with SourceForge.
 The challenge was pretty low;
 SourceForge *always* sucked, was *always* slow, and the only thing *anyone* really used it for was finding projects and when you found it, the first thing you did was click “Visit this project’s website”.